Web interface

 The Web url value needs to be specified without a scheme (HTTP, HTTPS) and without a port number, use only fqdn/virtualdirectory form.
 Also, you can use wildcards instead of FQDN.

-Once you modify the Web url, it is not possible to revert it back to default by clicking the revert icon.
+Once you modify the Web url, it is not possible to revert it back to default by clicking the revert DEFAULT icon.
 Remove the entry and leave the text box blank.
 Restart your server.
 When ESET Mail Security starts and finds the Web url is empty, it will automatically fill this field with the default fqdn/quarantine value.

-NOTE ESET Mail Security supports Web urls in four different forms: Strong wildcard (+/quarantine) See the Host-Specifier Categories section of UrlPrefix Strings |
+ESET Mail Security supports Web urls in four different forms:

 Web and report languages